ssj-ali/pdfextract/TUTORIAL.rst

 A template defines which data attributes you wish to retrieve from an invoice.
-Each template should work on all invoices of a company or subsidiary (e.g. Amazon Germany vs Amazon US).
+Each template should work on all invoices of a company or subsidiary (e.g. Qatar Airlines, British Airways).

 Adding templates is easy and shouldn’t take longer than adding 2-3 invoices by hand.
 We use a simple YML-format.
 Many options are optional